Error-at-night/Job-Listing/README.md

 I built this project using Next.js and TypeScript to practice what I learned from the Next.js and TypeScript course I took.
 For example, I used useSearchParams() to get and set query parameters.
 This makes it easier to share a link without losing the URL state, and even when the page is reloaded, the query remains stored in the URL.

 I also learned how to determine when a component should be a client component by using "use client".
 Declaring a component as a client component allows it to handle interactions and events (e.g., click events) on the frontend.
+Also the way we add font in Next.js is quite different (Check the layout component to see how it is implemented)

 ### Continued development